cta-epfl/ctadata/README.md

 Please see [WebDAV4 documenation](https://skshetry.github.io/webdav4/) for details on it's wide range of features.

-# Uploading a certificate to access the webdav
+# Delegating a proxy grid certificate to the Platform

+In order to make use of your own grid certificate to access CTA-CSCS storage from within CTA interactive platform it is necessary to upload you short-term proxy certificate to the platform. `cta-data` provides an easy way to do this:

 This tools also offers a way to upload your own time limited certificate to access the background webdav server.